M-earnest/docker_workshop/_sources/basics/quickstart.md

 <summary>Solution</summary>

 ```
-aaronreer@FK6P-1158240:~$ docker pull aaronreer1/get_workshop_data:0.0.1
+aaronreer@FK6P-1158240:~$ docker pull aaronreer1/get_workshop_data:0.0.2
 ```

 </details>

-- Run the conatiner and mount a directory on your system, preferably `home`or `Desktop` to the `/output` within the container folder
+- Run the container and mount a directory on your system, preferably `home`or `Desktop` to the `/output` within the container folder

 <details>
 <summary>Solution</summary>

 ```
-aaronreer@FK6P-1158240:~$ docker run -v path/on/your/machine:/output aaronreer1/get_workshop_data:0.0.1
+aaronreer@FK6P-1158240:~$ docker run -v path/on/your/machine:/output aaronreer1/get_workshop_data:0.0.2
 ```

 </details>